SS Arabic (1920): Post-war career

-In December 1919 she was a war reparation to P&O Line.
-About a year later in 1920 she was purchased by the White Star Line, based in Liverpool and was refitted in Portsmouth, it was then she was renamed the SS Arabic.
-In September 1921 she made her maiden voyage as a White Star Line ship, via the Southampton to New York route.
-Afterwards, she sailed on the Mediterranean to New York service until 1924 when she was moved to the Hamburg to New York route, later that year her passenger accommodation was modified, and on 29 October 1926 Arabic made her first voyage under charter to the Red Star Line and resumed doing so until 1930 when she reverted to the White Star Line and her passenger accommodation was again modified.
+In December 1919 she was a war reparation to P&O. About a year later in 1920 she was bought by White Star Line, based in Liverpool and was refitted in Portsmouth, it was then she was renamed Arabic.
+In September 1921 she made her first voyage as a White Star Line ship, between Southampton and New York.
+Afterwards, she sailed on the Mediterranean to New York service until 1924, when she was moved to the Hamburg to New York route.
+Later that year her passenger accommodation was modified, and on 29 October 1926 she made her first voyage under charter to the Red Star Line.
+She remained with Red Star until 1930, when she reverted to the White Star and her passenger accommodation was again modified.
 Less than one year later she was sold for breaking up at Genoa.